Professional Life in Illinois Lincoln Penny

 Background

-In 2009, the United States Mint issued four different pennies throughout the year in recognition of the bicentennial of Lincoln’s birth and centennial of the first year of the Lincoln cent.
+The Professional Life in Illinois Lincoln Penny is the third coin in the Lincoln Bicentennial One Cent Program.
+In 2009, the U.S. Mint issued four different pennies throughout the year in recognition of the bicentennial (200th anniversary) of Lincoln’s birth and centennial (100th anniversary) of the first year of the Lincoln cent.
 The themes on the reverses represent the four major aspects of Lincoln’s life.

 Professional Life in Illinois (1830-1861)

-Thomas Lincoln decided to move the family in 1830 to Illinois, farther west.
+Abraham Lincoln’s father, Thomas decided to move the family in 1830 to Illinois, farther west.
 Abraham worked at different jobs there, including piloting a steam boat.
 But he was also becoming more and more interested in politics and in studying and practicing law.

 This coin design shows Lincoln standing outside the state house of Illinois.
 It reminds us of his career in law and politics before he ran for the presidency.